said3427/rnaseq_rhodoblastus/README.md

 # Globle Transcriptomic Analysis on *Rhodoblastus acidophilus*
 Repository for detailed codes and commands used in the project

 Each section below is in the same sequence and names the same as in the methodology section.
-All codes are to be runned a command lines.
+All codes are to be run as command lines.
 For each sample command, sample name Aero_1 is used as an example.
 All custom codes for this project are link in the text below, like so [demo.code](demo.code).

 ## 1. Raw data processing
 The raw data is first quality checked using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Custom shell script [fastqc.sh](fastqc.sh) is used to automatically apply this step for all samples.